 Illinois stands out for its efforts to promote intentional dual credit through a range of policy windows.
 At the State Dual Enrollment Academy, we shared some of the critical strategies and highlights from that extensive work in Illinois.

-1. Clarify what “intentional” means.
+- Clarify what “intentional” means.

 One of the core reasons for offering dual credit is to accelerate students to postsecondary success, but this requires attention to the courses being offered.
 In Illinois, we have worked to avoid “random acts” of dual credit that will not necessarily help a student progress along a postsecondary pathway.
 As such, the state prioritizes intentional dual credit that falls into two primary categories: core academic coursework (particularly math, English, and courses aligned with the Illinois Articulation Initiative) and career-focused courses that serve as “door openers” for programs of study at the postsecondary level (e.g. Medical Terminology for healthcare pathways).

-1. Promote intentional dual credit across all possible policy windows.
+- Promote intentional dual credit across all possible policy windows.

 A core strategy to drive aligned policy implementation is to reinforce the same principle across as many relevant policy windows as possible.
-In the case of intentional dual credit, this includes defining and incentivizing this approach through the Dual Credit Quality Act Model Partnership Agreement, the College and Career Pathway Endorsement framework, the state Perkins plan, and the ESSA College and Career Readiness Indicator in particular.
+In the case of intentional dual credit, this includes defining and incentivizing this approach through the Dual Credit Quality Act Model Partnership Agreement, the College and Career Pathway Endorsements framework, the state Perkins plan, and the ESSA College and Career Readiness Indicator in particular.
 Across each of these frameworks, intentional dual credit is promoted through either prioritizing those types of courses or by defining readiness through successful completion of them.
 In this way, districts and schools are encouraged to prioritize strategic dual credit for their students.

-1. Provide resources and tools to support practitioners in identifying and delivering intentional dual credit.
+- Provide resources and tools to support practitioners in identifying and delivering intentional dual credit.

 While the policy frameworks defined above provide encouragement to the field to offer intentional dual credit, practitioners across secondary districts and buildings benefit from concrete tools and strategies that enable them to implement with fidelity in service of student success.
-The Illinois Model Programs of Study guides we published with ICCB support are a prime example of what it looks like to identify and sequence strategic dual credit coursework within a student’s pathway.
+The State of Illinois Model Programs of Study Guides we published with ICCB support are a prime example of what it looks like to identify and sequence strategic dual credit coursework within a student’s pathway.
 In particular, we highlighted the process by which we identified programs of study at the postsecondary level, obtained curricula, and identified the most strategic courses to consider offering as early college credit.
 Attendees from other states were eager to learn about how something as simple as a spreadsheet tool could enable them to identify intentional dual credit opportunities for their students at a regional or even statewide level.

 What Did We Learn?